 Dual-Capacity Escrow Agents under Article 64A

-Effective Date: December 1, 2025
+Effective Date: TBD

 Authority: N.C.
 Gen. Stat. §§ 58-64A-100 and 58-64A-105

 Applies To: Any continuing care provider, applicant, or certificate holder subject to the escrow requirements of Article 64A, and Department personnel engaged in review, approval, and oversight of escrow arrangements.